What is the recommended daily intake of Benecol® Spreads?

 Can I recommend Benecol® Products to patients on a kosher diet?

 Benecol® Products are certified kosher.
-They bear the Circle U P (Parve) symbol.
+They bear the Circle U D symbol, as they contain dairy.
 They are not certified kosher for Passover.